Keerthana-B-15/10-Days-of-Statistics/README.md

 # 10 Days of Statistics

 <img src="https://upload.wikimedia.org/wikipedia/commons/6/65/HackerRank_logo.png" width="200">
-Welcome to the **10 Days of Statistics** !
+Welcome to the 10 Days of Statistics!
 This repository is a curated collection of problems designed to strengthen your foundational understanding of statistics and probability.
 Whether you're a beginner looking to explore data analysis or a seasoned coder sharpening your skills, this challenge has something for everyone.